The Bankrate promise

 What triggers the acceleration clause?

-- Unauthorized transfer – Your mortgage lender must be informed if you plan on selling or transferring your property to another person or business.
+- Unauthorized title transfer – Your mortgage lender must be informed if you plan on selling or transferring your property to another person or business.

 Options after a mortgage acceleration